wpXtreme/wpdk/index.md

 ### Useful assets

-In addition WPDK framework also provides a `database` folder:
+In addition, *WPDK framework* also provides a `database` folder reference:

 * **Your Plugin folder**
   * assets/